-A two-year advanced course offered by Bodhi College, consisting of six modules and two retreats.
+A two-year advanced course offered by Bodhi College, consisting of six modules and two retreats in Holland and Switzerland.

 The Buddha envisaged a path that led directly to its culmination in a deeply ‘embodied’ understanding of the Four Ennobling Truths (ariya sacca) and the freedom entailed in such a realisation.
 Such a path addressed every dimension of a human being’s existence by pulling together the various facets of their personality – emotions, intellect, reason, passion and energy – and directed them at the consummation of the goal.

 The Committed Practitioners’ Programme is an integrated approach to the study and practice of the Dharma that is rooted in the Buddha’s teaching of the path to liberation.
 The opportunity to, 1) study the texts (pariyatti), 2) develop and cultivate our experiential understanding of the teaching (patipatti) and investigate how they apply to our meditation practice and daily life and 3) understand what is meant by realisation (pativedha), will orient the programme.

 The CPP offers a number of different, yet interwoven strands within its framework – teaching, discussion, community, reflection and investigations applied in our daily lives.
 All participants will have previous experience with Dharma practice and a working knowledge of core Buddhist concepts.
 The programme is an opportunity for students to learn and practice together.
 One of the intentions of this two-year programme is to encourage participants to embed the teaching in every area of their lives.